NBA Power Rankings Heading into 2017 All-Star Game

 In theory, Ibaka shores up the Raptors defense and stretches the floor with his 38.8 percent accuracy rate from deep.
 In practice, it's hard to know how he'll perform in a new setting and under significant pressure to succeed.
 Remember, even though it's possible the Raps will make Ibaka part of their future with a new deal this summer, the team's window is only open as long as Kyle Lowry is a star.

+That means Ibaka needs to make an impact immediately.
 Otherwise, the worries Lowry has voiced lately will only grow.

 "Keep getting in the same situations over and over and not being successful, something's got to give.
 Something's got to change," Lowry told reporters after the Raptors blew a lead to the Pistons on Sunday.
 "I'm starting to get worried, yeah.
 It's not going the way it was supposed to be going."

-Stay tuned on this; Toronto might get interesting down the stretch—for better or worse.
+Stay tuned: Toronto might get interesting down the stretch—for better or worse.

 10. Oklahoma City Thunder